akashihi/tpb-parser/README.md

 Generally:

-    graphite-haproxy -output tpb.csv
+    tpb-parser -output tpb.csv
 or
-	graphite-haproxy -output tpb.json -json
+    tpb-parser -output tpb.json -json

 All parameters could be omited.
-Run with --help to het parameters description
+Run with --help to get parameters description

 ## License